rharden132/Class-10-Angular-Forms-Example/README.md

 1. On this page in github, on the same line as the "code" button but on the left side... you should see a dropdown with the text "Starting-Code".
 2. Click the dropdown and select "Final-Project".
 3. You should now be able to view the files of the finished project.

+Questions for end of exercise:

+   Define the "Template-Driven-Approach" and the "Reactive-Driven-Approach"?
+      Template driven forms are are designed and edited in the html template where as with the reactive form approach you spend more time in the typescript file.

+   Explain their differences and what each excel at doing?
+      I noticed with Reactive forms, the form data in the template is linked to variables in th typescript.
+In a template driven form the majority of the data and logic used for the form is written out in the html template.
+This makes reactive forms better for writing out detailed logic to be used on the form and template forms better for simple fast writing of forms.

+   Write about what you find easy and what is challenging about each?
+      I find with template driven forms keeping track of the variables and where they are used is easier but I could see how writing out detailed and lengthy logic would be better suited for reactive forms.
+In Reactive forms accessing certain variables and properties is not necessarily more difficult than with template forms but it does take longer in reactive forms.
+In my opinion creating a form with simple logic would be much easier and faster in a template form.